-Condition-based maintenance is under the preventive maintenance category.
+Condition-based maintenance is a type of maintenance under the preventive maintenance category.
 What sets it apart from other types of maintenance is that CBM relies on real-time data on an asset’s condition and maintenance parameter levels.
 CBM is recommended for equipment and machinery that is highly critical for production and costly to repair and replace.

 Every maintenance strategy has its strengths and weaknesses.
 Here are some of the advantages and disadvantages of applying condition-based maintenance:

 CBM is performed on a need basis.
 This means that there can be less time spent on repairs and maintenance and that the person can make use of the time saved to do other tasks.
 This is in comparison to other types of maintenance such as regularly scheduled maintenance.

 Another key aspect of condition-based maintenance is that the equipment and machinery can possibly have reduced downtime if the maintenance indicators set in place were appropriate for the facility.
 These performance measures could alert the maintenance personnel and they’ll know what SOP to follow depending on the affected maintenance indicator.

 Lastly, having reduced asset downtime means that production will run more smoothly and continuously.

 Another scenario is that condition-based maintenance on minimal issues can be conducted even without shutting down the equipment, this reduces time to setting the equipment or machine back up again.

 Since CMB is a proactive maintenance procedure, issues that could lead to equipment and machinery failure can be caught before they can happen.
 Once the maintenance measures reach a certain level, maintenance personnel will have to quickly respond by conducting a condition-based maintenance procedure to solve the problem.